dharFr/blog/source/_posts/2012-08-26-grunt-brings-automation-to-the-front-end-side.md

 ## Do we need such a tool?

 As a front-end developer, automation wasn't really part of my workflow.
-My first job was in some king of web agency were every desktop machine ran on Windows XP, and our main development tools were Dreamweaver MX (I guess I'm getting old...) and Filezilla. <!-- more -->
+My first job was in some king of web agency were every desktop machine ran on Windows XP, and our main development tools were Dreamweaver MX (I guess I'm getting old...) and Filezilla.
 At the time we would never have considered automation, unit testing or continuous integration.

 Then I left that company and found a real engineer job.